-Bedside Manners: Lessons Learned from Design Practice in Healthcare

-Facilitators: Daniel Wolstenholme, User-Centred Healthcare Design, Sheffield Teaching Hospitals NHS Foundation Trust, Helena Sustar, User-Centred Healthcare Design, Sheffield Hallam University, Simon Bowen, Newcastle University, School of Computing Science

-This workshop is the opportunity to bring together practitioners delivering service design in 'health and social care' to critically reflect on the highs and lows, the successes and challenges of working in this area.
+Bedside Manners: Lessons Learned from Design Practice in Healthcare Facilitators: Daniel Wolstenholme, User-Centred Healthcare Design, Sheffield Teaching Hospitals NHS Foundation Trust, Helena Sustar, User-Centred Healthcare Design, Sheffield Hallam University, Simon Bowen, Newcastle University, School of Computing Science This workshop is the opportunity to bring together practitioners delivering service design in 'health and social care' to critically reflect on the highs and lows, the successes and challenges of working in this area.
 Workshop participants along with the facilitators will be encouraged to bring stories that describe challenges from their own practice in Health and Social care.
 Participants will deliver short presentations describing the context for the challenge and then a consensus process will prioritise the top five challenges.
 Participants will be facilitated to devise strategies to address the identified challenges and describe the practical steps required for each of the five prioritised challenges.
 The presentations of context and the final five solutions will be presented as scenarios and recorded to produce a short film that will be edited and shared with the service design community.
-The workshop will be facilitated by a multidisciplinary team representing both design and healthcare practice who have a rich experience of working in the complex context of design in health.
+The workshop will be facilitated by a multidisciplinary team representing both design and healthcare practice who has a rich experience of working in the complex context of design for health.
+Day 1 16:45 Room B Workshop 6